Table of contents

 In 1933 a deadly epidemic of Weil’s disease broke out in the sugar cane farms.
 Cane cutters and their families lived in constant fear of the disease.
 Burning the cane before harvesting was the best way to control outbreaks, but it also reduced the sugar yield, thus reducing the profits of cane growers.
 Growers campaigned against burning crops, shamefully winning support from both the ALP state government and the Australian Workers Union (AWU).

 The strike was defeated by July 1936.
-Striking workers were evicted from their quarters and scab labour was widely employed.
-While the battle had been lost, the war was won when an order for burning cane before harvesting was later handed down by the industrial court.
+Striking workers were evicted from their quarters and scab labour employed.
+The battle was lost.
+However, the war was won when an order for burning cane before harvesting was later handed down by the industrial court.

 By the late 1930s the CPA had earned wide support and North Queensland was the biggest “red” area outside the Sydney district.
 North Queensland Communists interspersed their political activities with community activities.
 These included hospital visits, exhibitions of horticulture and handicraft, and arranging social functions.